Frieda-VI/horizon/info.md

     end)
 end

- -- fires on HeatBeat
+ -- fires on HeatBeat, fires after :Loop() is called on World function Player.Loop(self, deltaTime) end
-function Player.Loop(self) end

 -- fires when entity is destroyed or component is removed function Player.Destroy(self)